 This bill amends Section 31-3.1-37 of the General Laws regarding the transfer of motor vehicle titles upon the death of the owner.
 It establishes that, on and after September 1, 2025, a motor vehicle may be titled in a transfer-on-death form by including a designation of a beneficiary or beneficiaries in the certificate of title.
-This allows the vehicle to be transferred directly to the named beneficiaries upon the owner's death, subject to the rights of any lien holder, and bypassing probate.
+This allows for the transfer of ownership upon the death of the owner or the last to die of multiple owners with the right of survivorship, subject to the rights of any lien holder.

-The bill outlines the process for designating beneficiaries, stating that a motor vehicle is titled in transfer-on-death form by including the owner's name followed by the words "transfer on death to [name of beneficiary or beneficiaries]."
+The bill outlines the process for titling a motor vehicle in transfer-on-death form, which includes specific language that must be included in the title.
 If no title is available or does not contain transfer-on-death language, the owner may execute a document transferring the vehicle to a beneficiary during their lifetime.
-If no such document exists, the surviving spouse or heirs may transfer the title by providing a copy of the owner's death certificate and an affidavit to the Department of Motor Vehicles.
+In the absence of such a document, the surviving spouse or heirs may transfer the title by providing a copy of the owner's death certificate and an affidavit to the Department of Motor Vehicles, which cannot deny the request unless there is evidence of fraud or collusion.

 Statutes affected: 5660: 31-3.1-37